espressif/conventional-precommit-linter/README.md

 The linter accepts several configurable parameters to tailor commit message validation:
 - `--types`: Define the types of commits allowed (default: [`change`, `ci`, `docs`, `feat`, `fix`, `refactor`, `remove`, `revert`]).
+- `--scopes`: Specifies a list of allowed scopes.
+If not defined, all scopes are allowed (restriction is `disabled`).
 - `--subject-min-length`: Set the minimum length for the summary (default: `20`).
 - `--subject-max-length`: Set the maximum length for the summary (default: `72`).
 - `--body-max-line-length`: Set the maximum line length for the body (default: `100`).